Chapter 4 Select Destinations The Americas & the Caribbean

 For much of the last 30 years, Guatemala’s geologic instability was paralleled by its political unrest.
 Since a peace accord was signed in 1996, safety concerns are more likely to stem from economic conditions and drug-related violence.
 Although petty crime such as burglary and pickpocketing can be a problem in Belize, safety concerns more often involve road, boating, and diving accidents.
 Visitors to both countries are advised to travel in groups and stay on the main roads.

-Guatemala at one time was second only to China as a source country for international adoptions; 4,728 children were adopted by US families in 2007.
+Guatemala at one time was second only to China as a source country for international adoptions; 4,726 children were adopted by US families in 2007.
 In early 2008, after allegations of fraud and exploitation, adoptions were suspended until the country’s procedures could be made compliant with the Hague Convention on Intercountry Adoption.
-The National Council for Adoptions (CNA), established to oversee adoptions of Guatemalan children, published new procedures in July 2010 to implement the December 2007 adoption law.
-Until the system is reformed, the US Department of State does not approve adoptions from Guatemala, and the adoption numbers have declined to as low as 32 in 2011.
+Until the system is reformed, the US Department of State does not approve adoptions from Guatemala, and the adoption numbers have declined to as low as 12 in 2012, representing conclusions of adoptions already in progress.
+The US Embassy in Guatemala has posted the following statement: Neither Guatemala nor the United States is approving or processing new international adoptions to the United States at this time.
 Concerns about child trafficking have led to suspicion and occasional hostility toward foreigners seen with Guatemalan children.
 The Department of State advises visitors to avoid close contact with children, especially in rural areas.

-Travel to obtain medical care has increased in popularity in recent years, and Guatemala, which boasts specialists trained in the United States, has benefited from this trend.
+Travel to obtain medical care has increased in popularity in recent years, and Guatemala, with specialists trained in the United States, has benefited from this trend.
 Popular procedures sought by medical tourists to this region include cosmetic and bariatric surgery, fertility treatments, and dental procedures.
 The Internet abounds with sites that promote medical tourism and offer help with transportation, accommodations, and language issues.
-A government initiative called “International Health City” (Ciudad Salud Internacional) has been established under the Tourism and Health Commission to promote medical tourism at a number of health facilities in Guatemala City, including private hospitals, diagnostic centers, clinics, spas, and laboratories.
 For guidelines for travelers seeking care abroad, see Chapter 2, Medical Tourism.

 - Central Intelligence Agency.
 World Factbook: Guatemala.
 Washington, DC: Central Intelligence Agency; 2012 [updated Sep 12; cited 2012 Sep 25].
 Available from: https://www.cia.gov/library/publications/the-world-factbook/geos/gt.html.